centau/vide/docs/api/creation.md

 ## mount()

-Runs a function in a new reactive scope and optionally applies its result to a target instance.
+Runs a function in a new stable scope and optionally applies its result to a target instance.

 - **Type**